machine2learn/QGS/Readme.md

 --sample [path]|Path to sample input file in VCF or Plink format.
 May be gz-compressed.
 For Plink, only binary bed/bim/fam files are supported.
 All three files must be present in the same directory.
 The path given to --sample must be that of the .bed file, e.g. `--sample plinkfile.bed`.
 The other two files (bim/fam) will be found automatically.| `--sample samplefile.vcf.gz`
 --reference [path]|Path to reference input file in VCF or Plink format.
 See `--sample` for details.
 For best results, make sure the reference panel matches the sample population by geographical region.
 If the sample file is imputed, the imputation reference panel is a good choice.
 The sample file itself can also be used as a reference.| `--reference referencefile.vcf.gz`
 --genes [path]|Path to gene location annotation in Gene Transfer Format. my be gz-compressed.
 We recommend using the Gencode releases.| `--genes gencode.basic.annotation.gtf.gz`
---out [path]|filename for writeable output file. any existing file will be overwritten without warning.|`--out outputfile.csv`
+--out [path]|filename for writable output file. any existing file will be overwritten without warning.|`--out outputfile.csv`

 **Make sure that the sample file, the reference file, and the gene locations share the same mapping/build** (e.g. Grch38/hg38 or b37/hg19).
 Mismatches between the sample and reference will likely be detected, but mismatches between the genotypes and the gene annotation cannot be detected.